Estimating Random-Walk Probabilities in Directed Graphs: Lower Bounds for Estimating (Single-Pair) PPR

 The previous average-case lower bound is $\Omega(n^{1/2})$~\cite[Theorem 4]{FastPPR}, which assumes $\delta = 1/n$~\cite{FastPPR}.
 The proof is based on a reduction to the property testing problem of distinguishing between an expander graph and a graph consisting two disjoint expanders.

-\subsection{Our lower bounds}
+\subsection{Our Lower Bounds}

 We are now ready to present our lower bounds for the single-pair problem, starting with the worst-case lower bound.
-Loosely speaking, we construct a graph with an upper and lower component, where the upper component makes forward exploration costly, and the lower component makes backward exploration costly.
-This result proves that the previously best upper bound of $O(\min\{m, 1/\delta\})$ described in \Cref{thm:wc-single-pair} is already tight.
+This result proves that the upper bound of $\tilde O(\min\{m, 1/\delta\})$ stated in~\Cref{lem:sp_upper_wc} is already tight (up to logarithmic factors).

 \begin{theorem} Consider the adjacency-list model with $\Jump$, $\InOrd$ and $\Adj$.
 For any $n$ and $m$ with $n \leq m \leq n^2$ and any $\delta \in (0,1]$, there exists a graph $G=(V,E)$ with $\Theta(n)$ nodes, $\Theta(m)$ edges, and nodes $s,t \in V$, such that for any algorithm solving the single-pair problem, the expected running time on $G$ with source $s$, target $t$, and approximation threshold $\delta$ is $\Omega(\min\{m, 1/\delta\})$. \end{theorem} \begin{proof}